Accla/graphulo/README.md

       data/...
 Data folder - contains pre-created graphs.

 target/
-  graphulo-${version}.jar           Binaries for graphulo and d4m_api_java.
+  graphulo-${version}.jar         Binaries.
-  graphulo-${version}-libext.zip    Contains JARs of all dependencies. site/apidocs/...
-Javadoc. graphulo-${version}-dist.zip      Distribution zip.
+  graphulo-${version}-libext.zip  ZIP of the JARs of all dependencies. site/apidocs/...
+Javadoc. graphulo-${version}-dist.zip    Distribution ZIP.
 Contains all source and binaries.

 pom.xml               Maven Project Object Model.
 Defines how to build graphulo. post-test.bash        Script to display output of tests from shippable/testresults. deploy.sh             Script to deploy a graphulo build to Accumulo and Matlab D4M.
 README.md             This file.
-README-D4M.md         Readme for d4m_api_java.
+README-D4M.md         Readme for d4m_api_java, also included in this distribution.
                       (-Below files only in git repository-) .gitignore            Files and folders to exclude from git.
 .travis.yml           Enables continuous integration testing.